What Does a Power of Attorney Actually Let Someone Do?

 ← All Insights

-A power of attorney is one of the most powerful legal documents you can sign, and one of the least understood.
+A power of attorney in Colorado is one of the most powerful legal documents you can sign, and one of the least understood.
 People sign them without reading them.
 Others assume they need one without knowing what it actually authorizes.
 Getting this wrong has consequences that tend to show up at the worst possible moment.

 The basic idea